majkinetor/au-packages/tcp/tcp-services/README.md

 Total Commander plugin that can list, control and manage services registered in the local or remote system.

+See [TCP Scripts](https://chocolatey.org/packages/tcps) for package parameters and other notes.

 ## Features

 * List services registered in the system